rackerlabs/support-how-to/content/rackspace-intelligence/working-with-checks.md

 #### Add an alarm

-For instructions on adding an alarm for a check, see the &ldquo;Create an alarm&rdquo; section of
+For instructions on adding an alarm for a check, see the "Create an alarm" section of
 [Working with alarms](/how-to/working-with-alarms).

 #### Modify the status of a check